26/11/2024

 RFID tracking for wind turbines

-With the help of NFC technology (near-field communication) the engineer can communicate with the RFID tie by using an app on their tablet PCs.
+With the help of NFC technology (near-field communication), the engineer can communicate with the RFID tag by using an app on their tablet PCs.
 This way it is e.g. possible to check out the equipment prior to the use and check it back in after finishing the job.
-The big benefit resulting from such a system is the permanent control, which have both users and administrators of these assets.
+The main benefit of such a system is the continuous control that both users and administrators have over these assets.

-Where conditions in the production facility are extreme, such as heat, dirt and liquids, RFID cable ties made of different materials are the ideal solution.
+When conditions in the production facility are extreme - such as heat, dirt and liquids - RFID cable ties made of durable materials are the ideal solution.

-For example hydraulic service which carries out repairs to hoses.
-Extreme conditions come together here.
-A mixture of hydraulic oil, screw solution and dirt blurred the conventional product labelling until it was indecipherable.
-This was very problematic for the service staff.
-They could no longer identify which type of hose they were dealing with.
-What is the maximum pressure load of the hose?
-When was the hose made and installed?
+Take, for example, a hydraulic service that repairs hoses under these harsh conditions.
+A combination of hydraulic oil, screw solution and dirt would often obscure conventional product labels until they became unreadable.
+This created significant challenges for the service staff, who could no longer identify the type of hose they were working with.
+What is the hose's maximum pressure load?
+When was it manufactured and installed?
 Who worked on it last?

 The solution for the service company was to use HellermannTyton RFID cable ties made of metal, which are not affected by oil or heat.